 GovCon organizations graduating from the 8(a) small business program are doing so because they are successful.
 However, to continue to be successful in the world of open competition requires changes to their organization and their way of working.
 They need to get better organized for success.

 One of our recent customers was in exactly this situation.
 They knew that they needed to make significant changes in their approach to capture and proposal management.
 Like most organizations in the 8(a) program they had succeeded through their network supported by heroic efforts of a few people on proposals.
 They had little in formal processes or systems.
 The work was largely done manually.
 Management knew that this approach would not scale to support their anticipated growth.
 They were also shifting to the role as Prime contractor which was driven by new IDIQ wins.
-This would require a more structured approach to scale and manage the Prime contractor responsibilities, including, teaming, subcontractor management and collaboration.
+This would require a more structured approach to scale the proposal response capability and manage the Prime contractor responsibilities, including, teaming, subcontractor management and collaboration.

 They did their homework, planned, and then executed.
 I believe that their approach is a good model for many 8(a) companies looking to graduate.
 I’ll walk through their approach and results in this article.

 They approached Lohfeld Consulting Group, a partner of R3 that provides capture and proposal consulting services.
 They engaged them to get recommendations on their capture and proposal approach.
 Together they planned out the steps as follows: